Nevada charter school's students were instructed to link aspects of their identity with oppression: lawsuit

 JOSH HAWLEY CALLS ON CONGRESS TO INVESTIGATE 'CRITICAL RACE THEORY' TRAINING SCANDAL AFTER TRUMP'S EXECUTIVE ORDER

-Wednesday's lawsuit was just the latest in a series of complaints raised throughout the country in which schools or government institutions came under fire for promoting ideas generally associated with "critical race theory."
+Tuesday's was just the latest in a series of complaints raised throughout the country in which schools or government institutions came under fire for promoting ideas generally associated with "critical race theory."
 The Clarks', however, appear to have brought the first and well-publicized suit of its nature.

 Leaked, racialized material previously streamed out of federal agencies, prompting the Trump administration to issue an executive order and ban trainings involving certain ideas about race and identity.
 Just before the election, Trump installed a commission he said was designed to promote "patriotic education."